 PHILADELPHIA - Officials in New Jersey are hard at work in their effort to deliver the COVID-19 vaccines to residents across the state.

 The most densely populated state in the country began its arduous vaccination rollout in early December.
-State officials are hoping to inoculate 70% of the state’s adult population, or nearly 5 million people, within six months.
+State officials are hoping to inoculate 70% of the state’s adult population, or nearly 5 million people, in the months ahead.

 To help speed up that process, New Jersey has opened six mega-sites that serve as vaccination hubs for residents across the state.
 The sites - located in Morris, Gloucester, Atlantic, Bergen, Burlington, and Middlesex counties - are joined by more than 200 smaller sites to expedite the rollout.